Why Are More Older Americans Smoking Marijuana? It’s Not Just For Medical Benefits

 Generally speaking, marijuana smokers are thought to come from the younger set.
-But the Baby Boomers whom you may think renounced their pot-smoking ways after Woodstock, or once the realities of adulthood set in, actually represent one of the fastest-growing demographics when it comes to pot use.
+But the baby boomers whom you may think renounced their pot-smoking ways after Woodstock, or once the realities of adulthood set in, actually represent one of the fastest-growing demographics when it comes to pot use.
 And while marijuana’s medical benefits are one of the main reasons behind this trend, experts believe there are other reasons why more Americans aged 55 and above are toking up.

 The medical benefits of pot were among the reasons the researchers concluded may be among those driving such a rapid increase in its use among seniors.
 Currently, there are 21 states that allow the use of medical marijuana, and cannabis has proven to be effective in dealing with the symptoms of cancer, neurological illnesses, nausea, glaucoma, and other conditions common among older individuals.